PrincetonUniversity/intro_debugging/pre_workshop.md

 To participate in the hands-on lessons one will need:

-- You need an account on Adroit, Perseus, Della or Tiger.
+- An account on Adroit, Perseus, Della or Tiger.
 If you do not have an account then complete [this form](https://forms.rc.princeton.edu/registration/?q=adroit) to get an account on Adroit.
 - A laptop with sufficient battery power and the ability to connect to the eduroam wireless network.
-- You will need to be able to Duo authenticate.
+- The ability to Duo authenticate.

 ## Using Applications with GUIs on the HPC Clusters